Efficient and Compact Representations of Some Non-Canonical Prefix-Free Codes: Efficient Codes for Wavelet Matrices

-Let $T$ be the code-tree and, for each depth $d$ between 0 and $L$, let \(\nodes (d)\) be the total number of nodes at depth $d$ in $T$ and let \(\leaves (d)\) be the number of leaves at depth $d$.
+For each depth $d$ between 0 and $L$, let \(\nodes (d)\) be the total number of nodes at depth $d$ in $\B$ and let \(\leaves (d)\) be the number of leaves at depth $d$.
 Let $v$ be a node other than the root, let $u$ be $v$'s parent, let $r_v$ be the lexicographic rank (counting from 1) of $v$'s reversed path label among all the reversed path labels of nodes at $v$'s depth, and let $r_u$ be defined analogously for $u$.
-Notice that since $T$ is optimal it is strictly binary, so half the nodes at each positive depth are left children and half are right children.
-Moreover, the reversed path labels of all the left children at any depth are lexicographically less than the reversed path labels of all the right children at the same depth (or, indeed, at any depth).
-Finally, the reversed path labels of all the leaves at any depth are lexicographically less than the reversed path labels of all the internal nodes at that depth.
-It follows that \begin{itemize} \item $v$ is $u$'s left child if and only if \(r_v \leq \nodes (\depth (v)) / 2\), \item if $v$ is $u$'s left child then \(r_v = r_u - \leaves (\depth (u))\), \item if $v$ is $u$'s right child then \(r_v = r_u - \leaves (\depth (u)) + \nodes (\depth (v)) / 2\). \end{itemize} Of course, by rearranging terms we can also compute $r_u$ in terms of $r_v$.
+Then note the following facts: \begin{enumerate} \item Because $\B$ is optimal, every internal node has two children, so half the non-root nodes are left children and half are right children. \item Because the reversed path labels of the left children at any depth start with a $0$, they are all lexicographically less than the reversed path labels of all the right children at the same depth, which start with a $1$. \item Because of the ordering properties of these codes, the reversed path labels of all the leaves at any depth are lexicographically less than the reversed path labels of all the internal nodes at that depth. \end{enumerate}